usef-elsayed/Grabit/README.md

 ## Find a bug?

-if you found an issue or would like to submit an improvment to this project, please submit an issue using the issue tab above.
+if you found an issue or would like to submit an improvement to this project, please submit an issue using the issue tab above.
 If you would like to submit a PR with a fix, reference the issue you created!

 ## License